vthib/boreal/benches/README.md

 - Boreal compiled with `--release --features authenticode`
 - Yara used through yara-rust

-Parsing & compiling is not taken into account, only the scanning of a file, using compiled rules.
+Parsing & compiling is not taken into account, only the scan in itself, using compiled rules.

 Percentage displayed shows the differences between boreal and yara.

+### File scan

 | Rules set \ File scanned                                                                             | vulkan-1.dll (737KB) | libGLESv2.dll (5.5MB) | firefox.msi (56MB) | tests.exe (157MB) |
 | ---------------------------------------------------------------------------------------------------- | -------------------- | --------------------- | ------------------ | ----------------- |